rqmartins73/bluexport/README.md

 ```

 > [!NOTE]
-> ######  *This file was made with the goal to be run in crontab or in background, it will produce few output to screen, instead it will output to a log file.*
+> ######  *This script was made with the goal to be run in crontab or in background, it will produce few output to screen, instead it will output to a log file.*

 ***